Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • chronic constipation and diarrhea.

-There are 3 main methods of preparation for the procedure:
+There are 3 main methods of preparing for the procedure:

 • cleansing enemas;